wader/fq/README.md

 Make sure you have [go](https://go.dev) 1.20 or later installed.

-To install directly from git repository (no clone needed):
+To install directly from git repository (no git clone needed):
 ```sh
 # build and install latest release
 go install github.com/wader/fq@latest